drewcoo/rutl/README.md

 TODO: Write usage instructions here

 ## Roadmap
-Coming up soon in no particular order:
+Coming up soon in almost no order:
+* Make browser tests work on TravisCI.
 * A test framework should have better tests.
 Goes with next bullet.
 * Flesh out null interface/driver.
 Make them do what a real browser does.
 * Make geckodriver work.
 Geckodriver-helper is failing me.